 - Supporting Physical Education for children with physical needs (Certain staff members)

-- Supporting pupils of small stature (Certain staff members)
+- Supporting pupils with Spina Bifida and Hydrocephalus (Certain staff members)

 - Medical Needs management